magronp/bsrnn/README.md

     <div class="caption"><i>Image taken from the <a href="https://arxiv.org/pdf/2209.15174.pdf">BSRNN paper</a>.</i></div>
 </div>

+&nbsp;

-This project's goal is to reproduce the original results from the BSRNN paper, which we were unfortunately unable to achieve.
-Therefore, if you spot an error in the code, or something that differs from the description in the paper, please feel free to reach out or post a message. :slightly_smiling_face:
+The goal of this project is to reproduce the original results from the BSRNN paper.
+Unfortunately, we were unable to achieve this; therefore, if you spot an error in the code, or something that differs from the description in the paper, please feel free to reach out or post a message. :slightly_smiling_face:

 ##  Test results